proplot-dev/proplot/docs/why.rst

 .. rubric:: Problem

-There are two widely-used engines for plotting geophysical data with
+There are two widely-used engines for working with geophysical data in
-matplotlib: `cartopy` and `~mpl_toolkits.basemap`.
+matplotlib: `cartopy`_ and `basemap`_.
 Using cartopy tends to be verbose and involve boilerplate code, while using basemap requires you to use plotting commands on a separate `~mpl_toolkits.basemap.Basemap` object rather than an axes object.
 They both require separate import statements and extra lines of code to configure the projection.

-Furthermore, when you use `cartopy` and `~mpl_toolkits.basemap` plotting commands, the assumed coordinate system is *map projection* coordinates rather than longitude-latitude coordinates.
-This choice is confusing for many users, since the vast majority of geophysical data are stored in longitude-latitude (i.e., "Plate Carrée") coordinates.
+Furthermore, when you use `cartopy`_ and `basemap`_ plotting commands, "map projection" coordinates are the default coordinate system rather than longitude-latitude coordinates.
+This choice is confusing for many users, since the vast majority of geophysical data are stored with longitude-latitude (i.e., "Plate Carrée") coordinates.

 .. rubric:: Solution